zizicc/solutions/leetcode/graph/cycle_detection_207_course_schedule.md

 We use dfs to detect cycles.
 - Graph representation: we use an adjacency list to represent the graph.
 Each course points to a list of courses that depend on it.
 Here we use a function called buildGraph.
 - Cycle detection: For each traversal, we keep track of the path using a boolean array.
 If the next node which is about to be traversed exists on the path, a cycle is detected.
-- Avoid duplicated traversals, we keep track of the nodes which have been visited using a set.
+- Avoiding duplicated traversals, we keep track of the nodes which have been visited using a set.
 ## Complexity
 - Time complexity:
 - Space complexity: